kierenhamilton/MSc_project/laboratories/lab1/lab1.typ

     #align(left)[
       ```
       // These are comments and will be ignored
-      AAAAAAAA // Instruction 1
+      AA AA AA AA // Instruction 1
-      BBBBBBBB // all 32 bit instructions consist of 8 hexadecimal characters
+      BB BB BB BB // all 32 bit instructions consist of 8 hexadecimal characters
-      CCCCCCCC // Each instruction should have its own line
+      CC CC CC CC // Each instruction should have its own line
+      00 00 00 6F // It is good practice to end with JAL x0, 0
       ```
     ]
   ]
 ]
+To test your design, run  the command ```./simulate``` inside the work directory.